theneva/dissertation/src/background.md

 There are multiple potential areas of research related to the problems of availability and consistency.
 One that becomes particularly prominent in the context of microservices is flexible _service discovery_, i.e. dynamically finding the IP address of web services able to answer a request [e.g., @paliwal:semantics-based-discovery:2012; @bethea:automated-discovery:2008].
 Another interesting area is fault tolerance using cloud services with tools for automatic failover to data centres in other geographical locations (or even other cloud platform providers) [e.g., @hole:building-trust:2016; @addo:automatic-failover:2014].

 @castro:evaluating:2015 [p.
 590] suggested evaluating different strategies, tools, and cloud services as future work on automated deployment.
-This points to a need for a survey and comparison of the various tools that exist---but first, various strategies must be considered.
+This indicates a need for a survey and comparison of the various tools that exist---but first, various strategies must be considered.

 ## Deployment strategies